 Nestled in the community of Newport Beach, the Bluff and Bay Trail Loop in Upper Newport Bay Nature Preserve offers great views of Upper Newport Bay and world-class wildlife spotting.
 The Upper Newport Bay Nature Preserve is home to some 200 bird species, including some endangered species, making it a top bird watching destination in the USA.

-This easy and fun loop hike takes you on trails down along the shore of Upper Newport Bay, then back along the bluffs overlooking the bay that offer great views.
+This guide has an easy and fun loop hike that takes you on trails down along the shore of Upper Newport Bay, then back along the bluffs overlooking the bay that offer great views.

 This isn’t a hardcore hike that requires any special gear.
 The only thing is that the lower trail can be muddy, so good hiking boots or waterproof sneakers would be smart.
 Here’s what I would take.

 If you want hiking gear recommendations, check out my full gear list.
 I only recommend and review gear that I actually use.
 No company pays me to push their product.
 Everything on my gear list is battle tested on the trails, and should work well for you too.

 There are a lot of twists and turns in these hike directions.
 If you get lost, don’t sweat it, the park is small and you’ll probably be easy to find your way.
 You can also pick up a map at the Peter and Mary Muth Interpretive Center, but it only has the main trails on it.